nicobou/shmdata/README.md

         make package_source

-* To test the source package, this will create the source package and then try to build and test it
+* To test the source package, this will create the source package, then try to build and test it

         make package_source_test